devuri/wp-white-label-login/README.md

 # Supports

-Enable automatic updates with [GitHub Updater](https://github.com/afragen/github-updater)
+White Label Login is hosted on the offical WordPress Plugin Repository get  automatic updates with [WordPress](https://wordpress.org/plugins/wp-white-label-login/)

 ## Built With